legokor/INDACT_RobotArm/HardwareDocumentation.md

 ## Peripherals

-* The STM32F7 microcontroller can only read 4 separate encoders, so for complete and precise control in 6 degrees of freedom, an additional Cortex-M0-based, smaller microcontroller may be soldered directly to the Main Control Board, to extend the timer capabilities of the Nucleo, and thus control the planned **Alpha, Beta and Theta axes**, and report back their position and speed.
+* The STM32F7 microcontroller can only read 4 separate encoders, so for complete and precise control in 6 degrees of freedom, an additional Cortex-M0-based, smaller microcontroller may be soldered directly to the Main Control Board, to extend the timer capabilities of the Nucleo, and thus control the planned **Alpha and Beta axes**, and report back their position and speed.
 This microcontroller communicates with the Nucleo over SPI.
-The exact model of this microcontroller is TBD.
+For this task, the **STM32F030K6Tx** microcontroller was selected.
+It is readily available, affordable, and has enough peripherals for controlling 2 motors.
-* The Wifi remote connects over Wifi to an ESP-01 Wifi module, connected to the Nucleo over a full-duplex serial (UART) connection (and 4 additional GPIO control signals).
+* The Wifi remote and LeapMotion application connect over Wifi to an ESP-01 Wifi module, connected to the Nucleo over a full-duplex serial (UART) connection (and 4 additional GPIO control signals).
 * The wired remote features one pushbutton for each direction of each axis and servo, up to 18 in total, pulling a corresponding GPIO input to ground.
 * All axes feature limit switches to prevent movement outside the safe operating movement range.
 These are all connected to correspoding GPIO pins.
 * Some axes feature additional position sensing gates to aid the robot in determining its position.
 These are all connected to corresponding GPIO pins.